 He is a lifelong supporter of – and still holds a few shares in – The Wigan Football Club Ltd (Wigan Warriors)

-Appointed in November 2011, Martin represents the Tier Four clubs on the board.
+First appointed in November 2011 and re-elected in November 2013, Martin represents the Tier Four clubs on the board.

 Born in Warrington in 1964, Martin spent every possible opportunity playing Rugby League in the park and watching Warrington at Wilderspool.